DataLab: A Unified Platform for LLM-Powered Business Intelligence: Inter-Agent Communication

 An \textit{information unit} comprises six fields: \textit{Data Source}, \textit{Role}, \textit{Action}, \textit{Description}, \textit{Content}, and \textit{Timestamp}. \textit{Data Source} identifies the dataset manipulated by the agent (\eg a table identifier). \textit{Role} indicates the identity of the agent (\eg SQL Agent). \textit{Action} specifies the agent's behavior (\eg \texttt{generate\_sql\_query}). \textit{Description} provides a summary of the agent's executed actions for the task (\eg writing a SQL query to extract specific data from the table). \textit{Content} details the agent's output (\eg a generated SQL query). \textit{Timestamp} records the completion time of the task.
 To maintain consistent communication, all agents produce messages in this format.

-\textbf{Information Sharing Protocol.} Another important question to consider is \textit{how to ensure efficient information sharing among agents}.
+\textbf{Information Sharing Protocol.} Another key challenge to resolve is \textit{how to ensure efficient information sharing among agents}.
 One extreme approach is that each agent receives information solely from its predecessor based on a plan chain~\cite{DBLP:conf/nips/Wei0SBIXCLZ22}.
 While this minimizes data volume, it may cause the agent overlooking essential context (\eg background information pertinent to the task).
 Conversely, allowing any agent unrestricted access to the information of all others is inefficient, as irrelevant context can degrade LLMs' reasoning quality~\cite{DBLP:conf/emnlp/self_polish} and introduces additional computational overhead~\cite{li2024mixloraenhancinglargelanguage} during inference.
 Therefore, each agent should only receive the most relevant information for task completion.

 To this end, we introduce two mechanisms to achieve this: